willthames/octopress/source/_posts/2014-04-07-race-report-nerang-50km.markdown

 I used my energy drinks as a kind of reward strategy - sipping on it every so often to keep my spirits up.
-And once they were almost empty, I siphoned some of my bladder water into them so that I could at least have some vaguely flavoured water!
+And once they were almost empty, I siphoned some of my remaining water into them so that I could at least have some vaguely flavoured water!
+I was a bit surprised at how little water I finished with, considering.

 The second half took about 3:25, probably just under half an hour slower than the first half.
 Given the very different conditions, I'm happy with that.
-I finished in 6:27, which comparing to similar races such as Glasshouse 50, which had similar conditions temperature wise but much less elevation, seems about right for me.
+I finished in 6:27 which, when comparing to races such as Glasshouse 50 in similar temperatures but less elevation, seems about right for me.

 I do think it was an excellent training run, and gave me the opportunity